The best photo is often the difference is as clear as Night and Day

 [X-E2, XF18-55mmF2.8-4 R LM OIS, Mode = Aperture Priority, ISO 6400, 1/9, ƒ/7.1, (35mm = 83)]

-While the photos were definitely sharper there is another benefit with shooting on a tripod, composition.
+While the photos were sharper, composition is another benefit of shooting on a tripod.

 Christmas season photos